Please help us by completing this surveyGo to survey

 Any documents, associated to Office, in the Document Library folder of the current Workspace is visible and can be opened, edited or deleted, if the user has enough permission for these operations.
 You can also create or delete folders.

-Links are also supported by sensenet ECM.
+Links are also supported by sensenet.
 Create, edit or delete links in the current workspace right within Office.
 In the following table you can find the proper mappings between the fields of Link Content Type and Office’s properties:

 |SN Link Field||Office property|